george24601/notes/mgmt/project_mgmt.md

 The preparation of a PERT chart is the most valuable part of its use.
 Laying out the network, identifying the dependencies, and estimating the legs all force a great deal of very specific planning very early in a project.
 The first chart is always terrible, and one invents and invents in making the second one.

-As the project proceeds, the PERT chart provides the answer to the demoralizing excuse, "The other piece is late anyhow."
-It shows how hustle is needed to keep one's own part off the critical path, and it suggests ways to make up the lost time in the other part.

 Work complicates to fill the available time.

 The demand upon a resource tends to expand to match the supply of the resource (If the price is zero).
 The reverse is not true.